Meetings – The Linchpin of Organizational Health

 What is particularly ironic about all of this is that eventually and inevitably, those meetings become boring.

-And so, here is my advice to any leader considering the journey toward making his or her organization healthy: know that one of your primary responsibilities, perhaps the most important one, is ensuring that your meetings are outstanding.
+And so, here is my advice to any leader considering the journey toward making his or her organization healthy: know that one of your primary responsibilities, perhaps the most important, is ensuring that your meetings are outstanding.

-As unsexy as that may seem, there is no greater predictor of organizational health.
+As unsexy as that may seem, there is no greater predictor of organizational health than well-run meetings.